holochain/docs-pages/src/install.md

 ### Install the Nix Package Manager

-We use Nix toolkit to manage the installation of our dev tools.
+We use the Nix toolkit to manage the installation of our dev tools.
 Install the Nix package manager with this command:

-\#S:INCLUDE,MODE=linux
 ```bash
 sh <(curl -L https://nixos.org/nix/install)
 ```